From 12 Direct Reports to 2 in 10 Weeks: The Leadership Layer That Prevented Coordination Chaos at $88K

 The Executive Summary

-Takeshi had twelve people.
-All reporting directly to him.
+Takeshi had twelve people, all reporting directly to him.
 Software development shop at eighty-eight thousand monthly.
-Team productive.
-Projects shipping.
-Revenue climbing.
+Team productive, projects shipping, revenue climbing.

 He’d read the predictive intelligence about what breaks at $85K.
 Team coordination collapses when informal “everyone just knows” stops working.
 Pattern analysis shows 69% have coordination breakdown at $80K-$90K.
-Primary symptom: the founder becomes the router for everything.
-Average time stuck: 8-12 weeks fixing crisis reactively.

 Takeshi is already experiencing the early signs at $88K: